platinprotocol/tokensale/README.md

 ## Platin PTNX Token Contracts are:

 1. PlatinTGE contract.
 The Token Generation Event (TGE) contract.
 It holds all token economic constants and makes the initial token allocation according to the token supply distribution table.
 Initial token allocation function should be called outside the blockchain at the TGE moment of time, from here on out, Platin contracts become functional.
 Initial token allocation table consists pool addresses and public sale ico contract.
 Advisors, Founders and PreIco pools are the smart contracts based on the PlatinPool contract.
 Other pool addresses are normal (trezor) addresses.
 All pool addresses, ico contract and token contract itself are authorized to preform transfers with lockup.
 2. PlatinToken contract.
 The ERC20 Token contract with additional capabilities as follows:
 - Holders List.
 Contract tracks token holders by itself.
 Note that the list of holders consists holders with the non-zero balance only.
 - Lockup.
 A token holder can have locked up (till some release time) amounts on his balance, each locked up amount have it's own release time.
 Untill release time locked up amount can't be transfered from the balance.
 Lockups can be refundable.
 In case of refund previous holder can get back locked up tokens.
 Only still locked up amounts can be transfered back.
 Lokups is placed using special tranfer functions transferWithLockup and transferFromWithLockup.
 Only authorized holders can do transfers with lockups.
 3. PlatinICO contract.
 Platin public sales contract.
 It has start and end date and finalization functionality.
 Before purchase customers should be whitelisted during KYC/AML procedure.
 Tokens can be purchased with and without lockup.
 Locked up tokens purchase has special token rate.
+Locked up tokens purchase can be performed not more than 1000 times due to the limitation of lockups per one address.
 When ICO ends, unsold tokens are distributed to the unsold token reserve.
 All constants for processing purchases and for the finalization are stored in the TGE contract.
 4. PlatinICOLockup and PlatinICORegular.
 Proxy contracts that receives ether directly and sends it to the PlatinICO contract calling appropriate buying function.
 5. PlatinPool contract.
 This contract is developed to distribute tokens (with/without lockups) according to the distribution table.
 Only authorized addresess can add distribution records to the pool and call refund for the distributed and lockuped (with refundable feature) amounts.
 But distribution itself can be invoked publically.
 Adding of distribution records is limited to the pool balance, or, if there no balance yet, initial supply.
 When pool gets its first balance initial supply will be reset.
 This contract is used to create PreIco, Founders and Advisors pools and can be used to create pools in the future.